eBay vs. Amazon: Where Should You Sell [Ultimate Guide]

 If you haven’t already, consider creating a business plan before going further.
 We have a template for Amazon here and a template for eBay here, but you can merge them if you’re undecided on your platform at this stage.

-In this eBay and Amazon comparison guide, we’ll explore:
+In this eBay and Amazon comparison guide:

 eBay and Amazon: The Original Ecommerce Platforms

 On Labor Day weekend 1995, Pierre Omidyar listed a broken laser pointer on his new auction website, Auction Web, for sale.